 It is the County's policy to diversify its portfolio to eliminate the risk of loss resulting from a concentration of assets in a specific maturity (save and except zero duration funds), a specific issuer or a specific class of investments.
+The County manages adherence to this policy for the Authority.
 To achieve this diversification, the County will limit investments in specific types of securities to the following percentages of the total portfolio: